Bloomberg campaign hiring ahead of Pennsylvania primary

 Former Philadelphia Mayor Michael Nutter is Bloomberg’s national political chairman, and Bloomberg already has TV commercials running across Pennsylvania.

 The Philadelphia Inquirer first reported the hires Wednesday.
-Bloomberg’s campaign opened its first field office, in Pennsylvania, last month.
+Bloomberg’s campaign opened its first Pennsylvania field office, in Philadelphia, last month.

+Trump’s stunning victory in Pennsylvania in 2016 helped pave his path to the White House.
+The state went Republican for the first time since 1988 as part of the Democratic Party’s “blue wall” of industrial states that Trump flipped, along with Michigan and Wisconsin.

 He spent part of his boyhood growing up in Scranton, and he used Pennsylvania as a backdrop to announce the start of his campaign.
-He has campaigned for many of the state’s leading Democratic officeholders and has the endorsement of most of the state’s 10 members of Congress, including Sen. Bob Casey.
+Biden has campaigned for many of the state’s leading Democratic officeholders, he is a regular at big Labor Day parades in the state and he has the endorsement of most of the state’s 10 members of Congress, including Sen. Bob Casey.

 Vermont Sen. Bernie Sanders made several visits to Pennsylvania last year and built a volunteer network in his first campaign in 2016.